Softvelum/smils/README.md

 "basic" files represent simple SMIL and its respective playlist.

-All "subs" SMIL files and playlists are samples for this article about subtitles support: http://blog.wmspanel.com/2016/08/vod-subtitles-webvtt-srt-ttml-support.html
+All "subs" SMIL files and playlists are samples for this article about subtitles support: https://blog.wmspanel.com/2016/08/vod-subtitles-webvtt-srt-ttml-support.html

-See detailed articles in our blog under SMIL tag: http://blog.wmspanel.com/search/label/SMIL
+Take a look at other VOD-related features of Nimble Streamer: https://wmspanel.com/nimble/vod_streaming